Modeling Human Beliefs about AI Behavior for Scalable Oversight

 Abstract: As AI systems advance beyond human capabilities, scalable oversight becomes critical: how can we supervise AI that exceeds our abilities?
-A key challenge is that human evaluators may form incorrect beliefs about AI behavior in complex tasks, leading to unreliable feedback for learning human preferences.
-We propose modeling human evaluators’ beliefs about AI systems to better interpret their feedback and infer their underlying values.
-We formalize human belief models, analyze their theoretical role in value inference, and characterize when there is remaining ambiguity in this inference.
-To reduce reliance on exact belief models, we introduce “human belief model covering” as a relaxation and make a preliminary proposal to use foundation models to construct such covering models.
-Our work demonstrates that modeling human beliefs about AI behavior could improve value inference from human feedback and outlines practical research directions for implementing this approach to scalable oversight.
+A key challenge is that human evaluators may form incorrect beliefs about AI behavior in complex tasks, leading to unreliable feedback and poor value inference.
+To address this, we propose modeling evaluators' beliefs to interpret their feedback more reliably.
+We formalize human belief models, analyze their theoretical role in value learning, and characterize when ambiguity remains.
+To reduce reliance on precise belief models, we introduce "belief model covering" as a relaxation.
+This motivates our preliminary proposal to use the internal representations of adapted foundation models to mimic human evaluators' beliefs.
+These representations could be used to learn correct values from human feedback even when evaluators misunderstand the AI's behavior.
+Our work suggests that modeling human beliefs can improve value learning and outlines practical research directions for implementing this approach to scalable oversight.

 Submission Length: Long submission (more than 12 pages of main content)